 If you don’t have access to the source files that created an Adobe PDF, you can still copy images and text from the PDF to use elsewhere.
 You can also export the PDF to a reusable format, or export images in a PDF to another format.

-Adobe Acrobat Reader DC users can save a copy of a PDF or PDF Portfolio if the creator of the document has enabled usage rights.
+Adobe Acrobat Reader users can save a copy of a PDF or PDF Portfolio if the creator of the document has enabled usage rights.
 If a document has additional or restricted usage rights, the document message bar under the toolbar area describes the assigned restrictions or privileges.

 Use this method to save PDFs, including PDF Portfolios, and PDFs in which you have added comments, form field entries, and digital signatures.

 Saving a digitally signed PDF invalidates the signature.

 To save changes to the current file, choose File > Save.

 To save a copy of a PDF, choose File > Save As.